-SCIENTISTS have released the shocking effects of the unhealthy beginning of the day.
+SCIENTISTS have released the unexpected effects of the unhealthy beginning of the day.

-University of Sydney research revealed that breakfast rich in fats and sugar after just four days may cause brain changes.
+University of Sydney research revealed that breakfast rich in fats and sugar after just four days might cause brain changes.
 These changes result in reduced learning and memory capabilities.

-Those who ate an unhealthy meal had worse results.
-Scientists say this is the reason why an unhealthy option causes elevated sugar, which has an effect on memory and cognitive function.
+Those people who ate an unhealthy meal had worse results in the end.
+Scientists say this is the reason why an unhealthy option causes elevated sugar, which affects memory and cognitive function.

 The results of the research were published in the PLOS One magazine, and they also found that people who were eating unhealthy could not detect the difference between starvation and satiety.